 Our canine companions do love their protein, but they are still omnivores.
 Being an omnivore means that you have a sensitivity to sweetness, and this pertains to our dogs as well.
 If a dog smelled a sweet scent in the wild, it often meant that the item was a good source of carbohydrates.
 Since carbs are a wonderful source of energy, a wild dog knew they could consume the item for a quick pick me up.

 While our dogs may not forage for berries anymore, they do still react in a similar way to sweet smells.
-Opening a jar of peanut butter may send an irresistibly sweet smell toward your pup.
+Opening a jar may send an irresistibly sweet smell toward your pup.
 This may cause them to walk over and beg for a snack.
 If your dog comes running toward any sweet meals that you prepare, this may be why your dog loves it so much.

 Is It Safe For Dogs To Eat?